sashwatgupta/Architectural-Alchemists/intent/Readme.md

 - Provides batch information to analytical systems
 - Gets a customer 360 view from Customer 360 aggregate domain

-9. **Compensation Management:**
+8. **Compensation Management:**
 - The compensation management gets events for flight cancellations, delays and baggage handling.
-- The event initiates the automated or manual compensation
+- The event initiates the automated or manual compensation management.